-According to a PsychCentral report, 88% of the surveyed doctors “shaken baby syndrome” is a legitimate diagnosis, saying that "shaking with or without impact was likely or highly likely to produce subdural hematoma."
+According to a PsychCentral report, 88% of the surveyed doctors “shaken baby syndrome” is a legitimate diagnosis.
+Additionally, saying that “shaking with or without impact was likely or highly likely to produce subdural hematoma.”

-90% of the them believed that shaking a baby could also lead to severe retinal hemorrhage.
+90% of them believed that shaking a baby could also lead to severe retinal hemorrhage.

-Meanwhile, 78% of them believe that shaking a baby can result to a coma or death.
+Meanwhile, 78% of them believe that shaking a baby can result in a coma or death.

-Sandeep Narang even says that their findings show that shaken baby syndrome is generally accepted by medical professionals as a dangerous form of abuse.
+Sandeep Narang added that medical professionals consider it a dangerous form of abuse.